Click on slideshow photos for description

 Photo 2: The Freedom Monument under construction, 1963

 In the early 1960s, local government and veteran groups (with aide from the Yugoslav government) planned the creation of a commemorative spomenik complex and ossuary (bone crypt) in Ilirska Bistrica.
 An open design competition was initiated to generate possible proposals for the final form of the monument.
-Of the 28 entries submitted, famed Sloveian designer Janez Lenassi was granted commission, along with female architect Živa Baraga-Moškon, to construct the memorial (Photo 2).
+Of the 28 entries submitted, famed Slovenian designer Janez Lenassi was awarded the commission, in cooperation with female architect Živa Baraga-Moškon, to construct the memorial (Photo 2).
 Construction works were undertaken by the Slovenian company Primorje Ajdovščina.
 The official public unveiling of the complex was held on November 29th, 1965, an event which was celebrated with a large commemorative ceremony attended by thousands of local citizens and notable politicians from across Slovenia.
-Located on what was officially named Freedom Hill (Hrib Svobode), but also called Brinšek's Hill (Brinškov hrib), the primary element of the monument is a 8m tall hollowed out concrete cube held upright by nine internal tapering columns.
-Underneath the monument is a crypt which contains the remains of 284 fallen Partisans who fell during the liberation of Ilirska Bistrica.
+Located on what was officially named Freedom Hill (Hrib Svobode), but also called Brinšek's Hill (Brinškov hrib), the primary element of the monument is an 8m tall hollowed-out concrete cube held upright by nine internal tapering columns.
+Underneath the monument is a crypt that contains the remains of 284 fallen Partisans who fell during the liberation of Ilirska Bistrica.
 Considered a marvel of modern design, Lenassi was awarded the coveted Slovenian Prešeren Award for his accomplishments in the building of this structure.

 In April of 1981, the Yugoslav Association for the Protection of the Environment & Nature planted a grove of 88 birch trees directly adjacent to the monument at Freedom Hill Park in order to commemorate the death of Yugoslav President Josip Tito, who had passed about just the year before.
 Tito's death came just a few days shy of his 88th birthday celebration, so each of the 88 trees was to symbolize a year in Tito's life.
 Also, on May 7th, 1981, a decommissioned Stuart tank (whose crew aided in the liberation of Ilirska Bistrica) and an artillery cannon were added as memorial elements to the Freedom Hill Park in order to celebrate the 36th anniversary of the town's liberation (Photo 3).
 Finally, in 2001, a small monument commemorating the pre-WWII TIGR anti-fascist movement was included within the park complex, located just at the west edge of the hill.